Easy Ways to Save Money on Groceries

 Fly Through That Grocery Store

-One way to reduce the amount of time you spend food shopping is to pick one store you like and always do your shopping there.
+The typical shopping strategy to to shop around for deals.
+But we find an easier way is to simply reduce the amount of time you spend food shopping is to pick one store you like and always do your shopping there.
 Once you’re familiar with the layout of the store, you’ll be able to find what you need quickly.
 Knowing where to go also decreases the chances of making impulse purchases, the bane of the bargain hunter.

 Eat First, Shop Later